-What I am doing with my support: Future earth’s travel grant will enable me to attend the joint assembly of the International Association for the Physical Sciences of the Oceana (IAPSO)-International Association for Meteorology and Atmospheric Sciences (IAMAS)-International Association for Geomagnetism and Aeronomy (IAGA) to be held from 27 August 2017 to 1 September 2017.
-It's a great opportunity for me.
-The joint assembly is a mega event and will bring together about 1000 participants in the fields of atmospheric science, meteorology, geodesy, Geographic Information Systems (GIS), physical science and oceanography.
-I will give a talk on “Source apportionment of PM10 in South Asian Mega City” and highlight the problems associated with sustainable development in developing countries like Pakistan.
+What I did with my support: Future earth’s travel grant enabled me to attend the joint assembly of the International Association for the Physical Sciences of the Oceana (IAPSO)-International Association for Meteorology and Atmospheric Sciences (IAMAS)-International Association for Geomagnetism and Aeronomy (IAGA) that was held from 27 August to 1 September 2017.
+It was a great opportunity for me.
+The joint assembly was a mega event and brought together about 1000 participants in the fields of atmospheric science, meteorology, geodesy, Geographic Information Systems (GIS), physical science and oceanography.
+I gave a talk on “Source apportionment of PM10 in South Asian Mega City” and highlighted the problems associated with sustainable development in developing countries like Pakistan.
 Pakistan is among the countries most vulnerable to climate change impacts in terms of extreme weather events like floods and heat waves.

-What’s next: This event will not only enhance my knowledge and skills but also provide me with an opportunity for networking to bridge the gap between the developing and developed world and scientific and social communities to learn from their experience.
-By collaborating with international community, my colleagues and I will have the chance to promote sustainability science and devise adaptation strategies to combat climate change in Pakistan by organising workshops, seminars and capacity building trainings under the Future Earth umbrella.
+What’s next: This event not only enhanced my knowledge and skills but also provided me with an opportunity for networking to bridge the gap between the developing and developed world and scientific and social communities to learn from their experience.
+By collaborating with the international community, my colleagues and I will have the chance to promote sustainability science and devise adaptation strategies to combat climate change in Pakistan by organising workshops, seminars and capacity building trainings under the Future Earth umbrella.

 About Me: I am an Assistant Lecturer at Karatina University in Kenya, a researcher in Ecology and an Environmental Consultant.
 My principal activities include teaching at the university; ecological research in the East African Region; and advising development projects on environmental matters both in the private and public sector.
 I am in my final year of Ph.D. study at the University of Nairobi, Kenya.

-What I am doing with my Support: My support from Future Earth will cover the cost of travel and accommodation from Kenya to Switzerland where I am co-organising a workshop on Natural Capital and related concepts.
-The aim of the workshop is to bring together researchers and practitioners involved in Natural Capital research and applications and to agree on a common definition of the term “Natural Assets” for Future Earth’s Knowledge-Action-Networks.
+What I did with my Support: My support from Future Earth covered the cost of travel and accommodation from Kenya to Switzerland where I co-organised a workshop on Natural Capital and related concepts.
+The aim of the workshop was to bring together researchers and practitioners involved in Natural Capital research and applications and to agree on a common definition of the term “Natural Assets” for Future Earth’s Knowledge-Action-Networks.
 This will help Future Earth align its objectives and priorities to the concept of Natural Capital.